danghaonhien/the-boring-coffee/README.md

 ### Step 2: Import Products Using Admin Panel

-The easiest way to add products to your Supabase database is to use the built-in admin panel:
+The admin panel provides flexible options for importing products to your Supabase database:

 1. Start your Next.js app:
    ```bash